Skip to main content

 Ensure you have a basic DLM setup, an installed PV system, and an external meter measuring positive PV energy production, placed behind the inverter or at the grid connection point.

-The Solar DLM algorithm prioritizes PV energy for non-solar connectors first, then distributes remaining energy to solar-mode-enabled connectors to prevent using grid electricity.
-Solar connectors receive energy on a first-come, first-served basis.
-Non-solar connectors will charge from either the PV system or the grid, based on PV production.
-The algorithm uses a balancing grid meter to distribute current independently of production and consumption phases.
+Ensure that the PV meter is placed behind the inverter or at the grid connection point.
+The Solar DLM algorithm prioritizes solar power for non-solar connectors first, then allocates remaining energy to solar-mode-enabled connectors to avoid using grid electricity.
+Solar connectors are powered on a first-come, first-served basis.
+Non-solar connectors charge from the PV system or grid, depending on solar production.
+The algorithm uses a balancing grid meter to distribute current based on production and consumption phases.

 1. Log in to the Config UI using the Operator Login Credentials